fmannhardt/course-applied-processmining/README.md

 **Course under construction** 🚧

-The notebooks in this repository are part of the Process Mining module of the JADS PDEng program on Data Science.
+The notebooks in this repository are part of a Applied Process Mining module.
 In total there are currently *3* lectures and *3* hands-on exercises in this repository.
 The collection of notebooks is a *living document* and subject to change.
 Each lecture and exercise is accompanied by a notebook in both R and Python using the Process Mining frameworks bupaR and PM4Py, respectively.

 ## Table of Contents